twitocode/Tantalum/content/University/Year 1/CS 1JC3/discussion 7a.md

 newtype PolyList a = Polylist [a] -- once the program is complied, this type is ignored by haskell. (still dont understand) Polylist will be replaced with list (kinda like typescript sorta)

 ```

+# GUI vs CLI
+GUI
+- events
+	- initiated by moving cursor with mouth,
+	- interface nows that we have an event for the button
+		- causes a piece of software to run